al-caveman/cavemark/README.md

 # Overview

-You can read more about the typesetting aspect in the 1st column [here](https://cave.mn).
-I will add complete documentation when CaveMark is feature-complete (in a few weeks).

 CaveMark is the fastest pure-Python markdown parser.
 Aside from its superior speed, it differs from the rest by the fact that it follows typesetting principles (e.g.  generates LaTeX-like output.
 So, you don't need to worry